finom/seemple.js.org/en/intro.md

 		// bind the property x and the text field this.bindNode( 'x', '.my-input' );

-		// bind the property x and the block with the class "my-output" this.bindNode( 'x', '.my-output', {
+		// bind the property x and the ".my-output" block this.bindNode( 'x', '.my-output', {
 			setValue: function( v ) {
 				this.innerHTML = v;
 			}
 		});

-		// if the property "х" has changed, inform about it in the console this.on( 'change:x', function() {
+		// if the property "х" has changed,
+		// inform about it in the console this.on( 'change:x', function() {
 			console.log( 'x changed to ' + this.x );
 		});